cmur2/chef-openvpn/README.md

 * config["dhcp_end"] - the upper bound for DHCP addresses in 'bridged' mode
 * config["netmask"] - the VPN internal IPv4 netmask, applies for 'routed' and 'bridged' mode
 * config["auth"]["type"] - 'cert', 'cert_passwd' or 'passwd' - combines client certificates with user passwords if enabled
-* config["dh_keysize"] - the number of bits generated for the Diffie Hellman key file
+* config["dh_keysize"] - may be omitted, if specified will be the number of bits generated for the Diffie Hellman key file, if missing a cookbook_file has to be provided
 * config["file_cookbook"] - may be omitted, if specified will be used as the name of a cookbook where certificates and key file will be loaded from instead of the current cookbook
 * config["redirect_gateway"] - may be omitted, if specified and true pushes redirect-gateway option to clients
 * config["push_dns_server"] - may be omitted, if specified and true pushes the DNS server from config["push_dns"] to clients